danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.uploadEncryptedFile.html" name="messages.uploadEncryptedFile">Upload encrypted file and associate it to a secret chat: messages.uploadEncryptedFile</a>

+* <a href="account.uploadRingtone.html" name="account.uploadRingtone">Upload notification sound, use account.saveRingtone to convert it and add it to the list of saved notification sounds: account.uploadRingtone</a>

 * <a href="account.uploadTheme.html" name="account.uploadTheme">Upload theme: account.uploadTheme</a>

 * <a href="messages.setGameScore.html" name="messages.setGameScore">Use this method to set the score of the specified user in a game sent as a normal message (bots only): messages.setGameScore</a>